tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 "Well, I'm glad you're actually doing it."

-Luke was one of the few friends I kept in touch with after dropping out of college.
-He was there for me when my father died.
+Luke, one of the few friends I kept in touch with after dropping out of college, was there for me when my father died.

-A heart attack killed him.
+Heart attack killed him.
 Keeled over in the living room while we were watching a movie.
 No one else was home leaving me to push on his chest until his lips turned blue.
-My poor quality CPR left his brain without oxygen for too long.
 By the time my mom heard about it, he was brain dead.

 I abandoned college a month later.